Tetrathemis platyptera

-Tetrathemis platyptera, pigmy skimmer, is a species of dragonfly in the family Libellulidae.
+Tetrathemis platyptera, the pigmy skimmer, is a species of dragonfly in the family Libellulidae.
 It is widespread in many Asian countries and locally common over much of its range.

 Description and habitat

 It is a small dragonfly with yellow face and bluish green eyes.
 Its thorax and abdomen are yellow with broad black marks.
-Its wings are transparent, with fore-wings faintly and hind-wings broadly tinted with yellow in base.
+Its wings are transparent, with fore-wings faintly and hind-wings broadly tinted with yellow at the bases.
 Females are similar to males.

 It breeds in vegetated ponds and wells.
-Female stabs eggs on dry twigs hanging over water.
-The eggs hatch out in rains and the larvae fall directly into the water below.
+The female stabs her eggs onto dry twigs hanging over water.
+The eggs hatch out in rains and the naiads fall directly into the water below.